 You should always use the CANCEL EXPIRATION command to cancel expire inventory, as that will terminate the command cleanly.
 Next time you run the transaction, it will start up from where it left off.
 If you want to start expiration again from the beginning use EXPIRE INVENTORY RESTART=NO.

 You may notice that when the expire inventory completes, the report on the number of objects inspected is less that the number of objects in the database.
-This is because TSM optimizes the examination process to check which objects are ready for expiration, so it does not need to check them all.
+This is because Spectrum Protect optimizes the examination process to check which objects are ready for expiration, so it does not need to check them all.

 If the expiration process runs and processes a node with a large amount of grouped objects a query process can show no progress, which suggests that the expiration has hung.
-This may ne be the case, as during expiration and deletion of grouped object, the amount of data processed is only updated after processing has completed for the whole group.
+This may not be the case, as during expiration and deletion of grouped object, the amount of data processed is only updated after processing has completed for the whole group.
 This means that a 'query process' can report the same number of examined objects and deleted objects for quite some time.